3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 to `iPXE>` prompt.

-Initially I thought about using [robotframework-seriallibrary](https://github.com/whosaysni/robotframework-seriallibrary), but limitation lead me to search for different solution.
+Initially I thought about using [robotframework-seriallibrary](https://github.com/whosaysni/robotframework-seriallibrary), but limitation led me to search for different solution.
 `ser2net` and `telnet` solution was suggested on [mailing list](https://groups.google.com/d/msg/robotframework-users/r0xvLtGNgno/TI0suLOlNL4J) and eventually was good choice.